Parent Involvement & School Council

 Its members are appointed by a decision of the council because of their special skills, interests, or experiences.
 DEECD employees are not eligible to be Community members.

 The term of office for all members is two years.
-School Council meets on the third Tuesday of the month (second Tuesday in December) at 5.45 pm at the school.
+School Council meets Tuesdays at 5.45 pm at the school - 8 meetings per year.
 Half the members must retire each year, creating vacancies for the annual school council elections.

 How can you become involved?